bl4de/research/how_to_deal_with_dupes/hot_to_deal_with_dupes.md

 Let's assume issue you have found in private program you have been just invited to and ended up with 'Duplicate'.
 It's RCE (Remote Code Execution) in web application written in Java, run on Tomcat application server in internal network.
 You have found this issue by exploiting template injection in JSP (Java Server Page) file along with SSRF (Server-Side Request Forgery).

-Your reaction when you see your report is a duplicate is obvious - anger mixed with dissapointment.
+Your reaction when you see your report is a duplicate is obvious - anger mixed with disappointment.

 ![thankyou](thankyou.gif)